 Red dye allergy may lead to specific components of the respiratory system expanding.
-It’s hard to identify people having red dye allergies because many of the signs exhibited are too common.
+It’s hard to identify people having food dye allergies because many of the signs exhibited are too common.

 The finest example of this is fever and influenza.
 It also cause Irritation of the neck, eyes, and nose, as well as continuous sneezing.

 Although you can easily handle symptoms with antibiotics and antihistamines.
 But the allergy cannot be noted for years.

 Red dye allergic reaction, if left untreated, can turn out to be becoming extreme.
 Anaphylactic surprise is the worst level of this hypersensitivity.